Effect-TS/effect/packages/schema/README.md

 */
 ```

-The decision of which API to use, either `transform` or `transformFrom`, depends on when you wish to execute the transformation:
+The decision of which API to use, either `transformOrFail` or `transformOrFailFrom`, depends on when you wish to execute the transformation:

-1. Using `transform`:
+1. Using `transformOrFail`:

    - The transformation occurs at the end of the process.
    - It expects you to provide a value of type `{ age: Option<number> }`.
    - After processing the initial input, the new transformation comes into play, and you need to ensure the final output adheres to the specified structure.

-2. Using `transformFrom`:
+2. Using `transformOrFailFrom`:
    - The new transformation starts as soon as the initial input is handled.
    - You should provide a value `{ age?: number }`.
    - Based on this fresh input, the subsequent transformation `{ age: S.optionalToOption(S.number, { exact: true }) }` is executed.